THE ARCHITECTURE, CULTURE, AND SPIRITUALITY FORUM AWARD FOR OUTSTANDING ACHIEVEMENT IN PRACTICE, EDUCATION, AND/OR SCHOLARSHIP

 This Award Program is sponsored by the Architecture, Culture, and Spirituality Forum, a 450-plus-member, multi-faith, international organization founded in 2007.
 The primary mission of the ACSF is to provide a forum for scholarship, research, education, practice, design, and advocacy regarding the cultural and spiritual significance of the built environment.

 The purpose of the ACSF Award for Outstanding Achievement is to recognize, celebrate and raise public awareness of exceptional work in architecture, landscape architecture, art, design, urbanism, planning, and related fields.
 Awardees are selected for their seminal professional, educational, or scholarly contributions in these areas as they align with the mission of the ACSF.
 Up to two annual awards will be made to persons of stature, which might include (but not be limited to) architects, visual and performing artists, designers, urban planners, landscape architects, craftspeople, educators, authors, scientists, historians, theologians, anthropologists, philosophers, scholars, and clergy members.
 Awardees may be at any point in their careers and from any country, but they may not be deceased.

-Nominations for the annual Award for Outstanding Achievement can be made by ACSF members before a designated deadline each year of March 15.
+Nominations for the annual Award for Outstanding Achievement can be made by ACSF members and non-members alike before a designated deadline each year (but before March 15).
 Nominations made after the deadline will be considered for the following year’s award program.
 Those making the nomination must provide

 - A CV of the nominee.